 The main driver of this change was an increase of €507.1m (+9.7%) in intermediate consumption.
 The main items giving rise to this increase are feeding stuffs and fertilisers, which increased by 26.8% and 13.5% respectively.
 See Table 1.

 An analysis of the results for 2018 compared to 2017 identified the following main changes:

 Despite no change in the volume of goods produced, the value of goods output at producer prices decreased by €78.7m (-1.0%) from €8,056.3m to €7,977.7m.

 The volume of crops produced by Irish farmers fell by 6.3%.
 Increased prices resulted in an overall increase in the value of crop output, which rose by 2.8% from €1,799.9m to €1,850.6m, an increase of €50.7m.

 The volume of cereals produced during 2018 fell by 21.9% but increased prices resulted in an overall increase in the value of cereals, up from €237.2m in 2017 to €257.8m in 2018 (+8.7%).

-The figures for 2018 are advance estimates which are provisional and based on the latest available data.
+The figures for 2018 are preliminary estimates which are provisional and based on the latest available data.
 These figures are subject to change once the complete set of data for the full year becomes available.
-Updated figures for 2018 will be published in the Preliminary Estimate in March 2019, followed by the Final Estimate in June 2019.
+Updated figures for 2018 will be published in the Final Estimate in June 2019.